tugayalperen/Gradient_following_firmware/README.md

 Please follow the official bitcraze documentation to build and flash new firmware in the crazyflie with the app layer.
 More information about the app layer can be found [here](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/userguides/app_layer/).

 Once the new app is flashed in the crazyflies.
-Please refer to the main [mision control script] **Needs to be updated** to initiate the experiments.
+Please refer to the main [mision control script]

 ## Building and Flashing
 See the [building and flashing instructions](https://github.com/bitcraze/crazyflie-firmware/blob/master/docs/building-and-flashing/build.md) by Bitcraze.